 Is it years in the business?
 No. There are a lot of people who represent themselves as experts because they have had a real estate license for 20 years or more but in reality they haven't handled a transaction in years if at all.
-I've been selling real estate full time for the past 10 years and have represented countless buyers and sellers on a wide variety of property types.
+I've been a full time Realtor since 2007 and have represented countless buyers and sellers on a wide variety of property types.
 With each transaction I have developed the ability to anticipate problems and solve them before they threaten to derail a transaction.

 Is it volume?
 No. An agent who sells his uncle's million dollar home does not have the same amount of transaction or market experience as an agent who sells four $250,000 homes a year.
 If an agent just sells one or two homes a year, they don't have much knowledge and experience.